DXPetti/dxpettidotcom/content/blog/2024/10/migrating-autopilot-hashes-with-azure-tables/index.md

 @description('Specifies the name of the Azure Storage account.') param storageAccountName string = 'autopilot${uniqueString(resourceGroup().id, deployment().name)}'

-@description('Specifies the name of the blob container.') param tableName string = 'autopilotinfo'
+@description('Specifies the name of the Azure Table.') param tableName string = 'autopilotinfo'

-param tableSasExpiry string = '2025-01-01T00:00:00Z'
+@description('Specifies the expiry of the service level SAS key.') param tableSasExpiry string = '2025-01-01T00:00:00Z'

 @description('Specifies the location in which the Azure Storage resources should be deployed.')